Hadeweka/Inuhh-Shinvasion/README.md

 # Inuhh-Shinvasion
 A jump'n'run about a dog named Inuhh.

-The game is written in Ruby.
-Use https://rubyinstaller.org/downloads/ on Windows and make sure to use at least Ruby Version 2.0.
-Also follow the instructions on https://www.libgosu.org/ruby.html to install the Gosu library which is used by Inuhh Shinvasion.
+The game is written in Ruby and programmed using the Gosu library.
+Use [Ruby Installer](https://rubyinstaller.org/downloads/) on Windows and make sure to use at least Ruby Version 2.0.
+Also follow the instructions on [the Gosu website](https://www.libgosu.org/ruby.html) to install the Gosu library.

 The game itself can be started by using "ruby Inuhh.rb" in a terminal or by executing "Inuhh Shinvasion.rbw" on Windows.

 ## Controls:

-Move Inuhh left: Left / A
+* Move Inuhh left: Left / A
-Move Inuhh right: Right / D
+* Move Inuhh right: Right / D
-Jump: Up / W
+* Jump: Up / W
-Run: Ctrl / Shift
+* Run: Ctrl / Shift
-Use items: Space
+* Use items: Space
-(Overworld) Toggle HUD: Space
+* (Overworld) Toggle HUD: Space
-Read signs, close dialogs: Return
+* Read signs, close dialogs: Return
-(Overworld) Enter level: Return
+* (Overworld) Enter level: Return
-Pause: P
+* Pause: P
-Display information about current item: F1
+* Display information about current item: F1
-Give up level: Escape
+* Give up level: Escape
-(Overworld) Trade gems for lifes: 1-5
+* (Overworld) Trade gems for lifes: 1-5

 ## What can you do in Inuhh Shinvasion?